Ballot Proposals for May 8, 2018

 ANN ARBOR PUBLIC SCHOOLS BALLOT PROPOSAL:

-The Ann Arbor Citizens Millage Committee has been formed to support the tax proposal.
-Click here to get campaign finance information about this group.
-As of mid-February, no committee opposing the millage has officially formed, based on county campaign finance filings.
+The Ann Arbor Citizens Millage Committee supports the tax proposal.
+Steve Norton is treasurer – click here to get campaign finance information about this group.
+No committee opposing the millage has officially formed, based on county campaign finance filings.

 Here's exactly what you'll see on the ballot: